aetperf/aetperf.github.io/_posts/2026-04-18-Running-a-Local-LLM-on-a-Consumer-GPU-8GB-VRAM.md

 | `--reasoning off` | Disable thinking entirely, all tokens go to `content` |
 | `--reasoning auto` | Think by default (detected from the model's chat template), but respect `/no_think` and `/think` hints in the prompt to toggle per-request |

 `--reasoning-budget N` caps thinking tokens per response.
-At 2048 the model has room to plan without consuming too much of the 131K context window; 0 disables thinking, -1 removes the cap.
+At 2048 the model has room to plan without too much latency before the reply begins (around 34 seconds of thinking at 60 tok/s); 0 disables thinking, -1 removes the cap.

 ### Server log